RaadheySharma/patient-record-analysis-dashboard-excel/README.md

 # 📊 Patient Record Analysis Dashboard (Excel)

 ## Project Overview
-This project features a comprehensive end-to-end business dashboard developed using Excel.
+This project features a comprehensive end-to-end business dashboard developed in Excel.
 The dashboard tracks key performance indicators (KPIs) such as the number of patients, average patient wait time, average patient satisfaction score, and other patient-related information over two years.

 ---

 ## 🎯 Business Objective